astronomer/docs/astro/manage-astro-executors.md

 :::warning

-While you can technically customize all possible values for a worker Pod, Astronomer strongly recommends against configuring complex Kuberntes infrastructure in your Pods such as sidecars.
+While you can technically customize all values for a worker Pod, Astronomer recommends against configuring complex Kubernetes infrastructure in your Pods such as sidecars.
 These configurations have not been tested by Astronomer.

 :::